MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/how-to-start-an-extension-application-in-a-lync-conversation-window.md

     </thead>
     <tbody>
     <tr class="odd">
     <td><p>You must always set the <a href="https://msdn.microsoft.com/library/jj276319(v=office.15)">AutomationModalitySettings</a><strong>.ApplicationId</strong> modality property before you can open a non-default CWE application.
-Only create an <strong>ApplicationRegistration</strong> object if you are overriding the install-time registration.
+Only create an <strong>ApplicationRegistration</strong> object if you're overriding the install-time registration.
 If a default CWE application is registered on a computer, it starts for every new conversation, even if no application ID is set.
 A default CWE application cannot be overridden by a runtime <strong>ApplicationRegistration</strong> object.</p></td>
     </tr>
     </tbody>
     </table>